Written by

 First, the operators we recommend have been independently evaluated against the criteria that actually determine experience quality, not the criteria that marketing departments emphasize.
 The marketing copy on a cruise line website is written to sell; our evaluation is written to inform our own booking decisions for our own clients, including the ones we know personally.

-Second, when a client has a problem on a voyage — and in thirty years, problems have occasionally occurred on even the finest operators — our relationship with the operator's senior management produces resolution that the individual traveler cannot achieve alone.
+Second, when a client has a problem on a voyage — and across three decades of industry experience, problems have occasionally occurred on even the finest operators — our relationship with the operator's senior management produces resolution that the individual traveler cannot achieve alone.
 A direct call from a senior advisor at a preferred-partner agency to the line's vice president of guest services produces an outcome that an individual complaint email rarely can.

 Third, the specific knowledge we have of each operator's current quality level — which vessels are in their best form, which are in a transitional period following crew changes, which itineraries are the strongest in the current season — allows us to make specific recommendations that the operator's own booking agents, who have obvious commercial motivations, cannot provide with the same independence.